alexis-lebeau-research/ANTIGONE/README.md

 - The model was conceptualized and initiated by Marie Petitet and Marcelo Saguan at EDF R&D.
 - The first version was developed by Eli RAKOTOMISA in 2019 (internship with École des Mines, France)
 - Alicia Bassière and Luca Brunod Indrigo contributed in 2020 (interships with École Polytechnique - ENSAE, France and École Nationale des Pontes et Chaussées, France, resectively)
-- Alexis Lebeau has been contributing from January 2021 (PhD with CentraleSupélec, France)
+- Alexis Lebeau has been contributing since January 2021 (PhD with CentraleSupélec, France)

 # Documentation